-The University of Pennsylvania’s Provost Summer Mentorship Program is a four-week experience, aiming to inspire first-generation and under-represented students in Philadelphia to view higher education as an achievable and worthwhile goal.
-Students selected for the program are provided the opportunity to partner with, and learn from five professional schools, including the University of Pennsylvania Carey Law School.
-Over the course of the program at the Law School, admitted high school students experience what law school is like, learn what it means to be a lawyer, and gain a better understanding of the law and its role in modern society.
+The University of Pennsylvania’s Provost Summer Mentorship Program is a four-week experience that aims to inspire first-generation and underrepresented students in Philadelphia to view higher education as an achievable and worthwhile goal.
+Students selected for the program are provided the opportunity to partner with, and learn from, five professional schools, including the University of Pennsylvania Carey Law School.
+Over the course of the program at the Law School, admitted high school students experience what law school is like, what it means to be a lawyer, and what role the law plays in modern society.

-In addition to the curriculum in the school to which they are assigned, the students are offered test prep, financial literacy, life skills, college application process assistance/information and other services that help them to hone their skills and strengthen their self-confidence.
+In addition to their educational curriculum, students are offered test prep, financial literacy courses, life skills, college application process assistance/information and other services that help them to hone their skills and strengthen their self-confidence.

-The program normally takes place during the entire month of July, and is open to rising 11th grade students attending a School District of Philadelphia public or charter high school.
-Each participant receives a monetary stipend upon successful completion of the program, lunch daily on all programming dates, and a SEPTA Transpass for travel to and from the program.
+This summer, the program will take place July 12, 2021, through August 6, 2021, and is open to rising 11th grade students attending a School District of Philadelphia public or charter high school.
+Each participant receives a monetary stipend upon successful completion of the program, lunch daily on all programming dates, and a SEPTA TransPass for travel to and from the program.

-For more information about this opportunity, eligibility, or to complete the application, please visit the University of Pennsylvania’s Provost Summer Mentorship Program website.
+For opportunity, eligibility, or to complete the application, please visit the University of Pennsylvania’s Provost Summer Mentorship Program website.